 The Maplewood’s goal is to welcome resident visitors as often as possible.
-This policy reflects the guidance issued on June 1, 2021 from the New York State Department of Health regarding visitation in nursing homes.
+This policy reflects the guidance issued on January 12, 2022 from the NY State Department of Health regarding visitation in nursing homes.

 Entering the Building and Visitation Hours:

-- Visitation at Maplewood is available 7 days a week between the hours of 9 am and 7 pm.
+- Visitation at Maplewood is available 7 days a week.
+Maplewood requests that visits occur between 9am and 7pm.

 - All visitors must enter the facility via the Daniel Dr. entrance.

-- Any potential visitor who has had close contact with someone with COVID-19, or is exhibiting signs and symptoms that resemble COVID-19, should avoid visiting the Maplewood for 14 days.
+- Any potential visitor who has had close contact with someone with COVID-19 or is exhibiting signs and symptoms that resemble COVID-19 should avoid visiting The Maplewood for 10 days.